SvitlanaKo/documentation/dev_guide/using_php_instead_of_twig_for_templates.rst

             twig:
                 enabled: false

-Modify layouts to use PHP templates
+Modify Layouts to Use PHP Templates
 -----------------------------------

 The default “base” OroPlatform theme uses Twig templates.
 You should choose a different approach in your default.yml file in your theme’s folder: